ingenarel/Plymouth-Creator/README.md

 The script will install the needed packages, so you'll eventually need to enter your sudo password.
 Afterwards, the script will launch the GUI, which is self explanation.

+and if you want to run in again in the future you can just cd into it and run the python file.

 ## Screenshot:
 ![screenshot1](https://raw.githubusercontent.com/Techcrafter/Plymouth-Creator/master/SCREENSHOTS/screenshot1.png)